 - Low student to equipment / faculty ratio which means you get more one on one time with Faculty and equipment that is readily available.

-New for 2013 - CAMP Internet Radio Station
+CAMP Internet Radio Station

-On January 28th, we launched our brand new internet radio station and it's not just audio.
+In 2013 CAMP (Centre for Applied Media Production) introduced it's brand new internet radio station and it's not just audio.
 We have installed three HD remote control cameras to capture all the excitement in the studio whether it's sports talk, interviews with alternative bands or simply playing your playlist.
 The station is built into the curriculum and many of our students are working in the radio field.

 - CBC Television - Toronto